Lucas-Pollet/DeathChest/README.md

 deathchest.kill.place - If player kills another player a chest will be spawned without that the victim needs to have a permission.

 deathchest.protection.bypass - Allows user to bypass death chest protection

+deathchest.home - Allows user to set their home chest with /dc home
 ```

 ### Known Issues: